Shedding light on cancer metabolism in real-time with bioluminescence

 EPFL scientists have invented a new way to quantify – in real-time – glucose metabolism of cancerous tumors by making them bioluminesce.
 This new light probe is not radioactive and works on living organisms such as mice that carry the tumor cells.
 The technique requires tagged tumor cells, two jabs and a camera.
 The results are published in Nature Methods.

-Take a mouse with a tumor tagged with luciferase.
+Take a mouse with a luciferase-tagged tumor.
 Luciferase-expressing tumors are made by taking a sample of the cancerous tumor from a patient, and chemically labeling them with luciferase, a class of oxidative enzymes that produce bioluminescence.
 These labeled cells are grown in mice to understand the basic biology of the cancer and for the development of effective cancer treatments.

 Next, inject a first compound in the mouse that doesn’t easily break down in the blood.
 Twenty-four hours later, inject a second compound that is designed to react only with the first under very specific conditions.